nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <br>`delete expense /in 1`
 <br>`delete income /in 2`

+### Clear entire income list: `clear expense`
+Clear the entire list of incomes.

+Format:
+<br> `clear income`

+### Clear entire expense list: `clear income`
+Clear the entire list of expenses.

+Format:
+<br> `clear expense`

+### Clear entire both income and expense lists: `clear all`
+Clear the entire list of incomes and expenses.

+Format:
+<br> `clear all`
+### Set a target for balance of finances: `add target`
+Allows users to set a target for their balance.

+Format:
+<br> `add target /v VALUE`

+Use case:
+* VALUE is more than or equal to zero

+Example of usage:
+<br> `add target 350`
 ### Finding balance of finances: `balance`
-Shows users the balance after calculating the difference between income and expenses
+Shows users the balance after calculating the difference between income and expenses and informs users on whether they have reached their target.

 Format:
 <br> `balance`